benjo121ben/pf2e-commander-char-sheet/README.md

 # how to get this shit running

-## 1 run docker
-docker buildx build --platform linux/arm64 -t my-custom-cross --load .

-## 2 compile by using the build for linux bat
-## 3 move into a folder:
+ - create /app folder
- - the executable
+ - copy the executable into app folder
- - the Cargo.toml file
+ - copy the Cargo.toml file into app folder
-     - change Cargo.toml to use site-root = "site" instead of "target/site"
+     - change Cargo.toml -> set varible site-root = "site"
- - the target/site folder into just site/
+ - copy target/site folder into app/site
- - the resources folder
+ - copy resources folder into app/resources